-Teeth whitening works from the outside in.
 Peroxide cannot penetrate deeply enough to correct intrinsic stains caused by medications or injuries to the tooth.
-In such situations, porcelain veneers are an ideal approach.

 Many teens and adults are good candidates for teeth whitening.
 Before commencing with cosmetic treatment, we conduct a thorough dental exam to confirm optimal tooth and gum health.
 If necessary, dental problems like cavities or gingivitis will be corrected.
 This ensures the results of cosmetic dental treatment are not diminished or limited in duration.
 Resolving dental problems can also ensure that the teeth whitening procedure does not cause undue inflammation and discomfort.
 In addition to examining and treating teeth as needed, we may also perform a routine cleaning to remove plaque or tartar that may prevent the best outcome from teeth whitening.